Royal touch: Decline of practice

 Louis XIII (r.
 1610–1643) and Louis XIV (r.
 1643–1715) both actively took part in touching ceremonies.
 The latter touched 1,600 people on Easter 1680.
 Voltaire (1694–1778) scornfully wrote that he had lost confidence in the royal touch upon hearing that a mistress of Louis XIV died of scrofula "despite being very well touched by the king".
 After 1722, the sentence exclaimed by the king upon touching the infected changed to the more hopeful: "The King touches you, may God heal you." ("Le roi te touche, Dieu te guérisse.")
 The new formula, rather than implying that God would inevitably grant the monarch's wish, was a prayer that may or may not result in a cure.
 Louis XV (r.
 1715–1774) was skeptical about the royal touch.
 He performed it early in his reign, but caused a scandal when he failed to summon the scrofulous at Eastertide in 1739 and never again touched the diseased.
 The custom was thus suspended for 36 years, until Louis XVI (r.
 1774–1792) revived it at his coronation on 11 June 1775 by touching 2,400 people.
 That was probably the only time he touched the scrofulous.
 After the Bourbon Restoration, Louis XVIII (r.
 1814–24) is not recorded to have practiced the custom; however, his successor Charles X (r.
 1824–30) touched 121 of his subjects at his coronation on 29 May 1825 in an attempt to assert continuity with the monarchy of the Ancien Régime and its claim of divine right.
 The royal touch was never again employed in France.

+Navarre

+The Navarrese monarchs of the House of Évreux inherited a claim to thaumaturgic powers from the Capetians.
+The actual ceremonial used may have been English, since a copy of the Liber Regalis appeared in Navarre around 1400.

+The earliest evidence of the royal touch in Navarre is from 1375, during the reign of Charles II, who had dynastic claims in France.
+There are eighteen recorded instances of royal touching by Charles II and Charles III between 1375 and 1413, but the record is very incomplete.
+These ceremonies took place in Pamplona, Olite, Tudela, Saint-Jean-Pied-de-Port and Bayonne.
+They were not large affairs, only between one and seven persons being touched on each occasion.
+Those seeking healing might travel long distances, in one case from Zaragoza in Aragon.
+The touched usually received alms from the king, between 5 and 52 sueldos in the early cases and between 20 and 100 sueldos in the later cases.
+There are several cases from between 1377 and 1394 of persons receiving alms "to cure them" as if they were touched when they were not.